🌊 Blue Community Consortium

 College and Universities

 The Blue Community program provides sustainability strategies for energy, water, food, transportation, health, and much more.
-Walt Disney World™ in strategically addressing these concerns.
+Walt Disney World™ is strategically addressing these concerns.
+In fact the Disney Animal Science & Environment team collaborated in creating the 12 Blue Community strategies.

 Walt Disney Company corporate goals are good bench marks for others working to be a Blue Community.